Last updated on March 18th, 2023 at 10:15 pm

 (a) Force applied while pulling a lawn mower.

-(b) Shoulder bone fracture from recoil of a gun.
+(b) Shoulder bone fracture from the recoil of a gun.

-(c) Coin remains on the table, when table cloth is
+(c) Coin remains on the table when the table cloth is suddenly removed.

 (a) According to Newton’s II law of motion